 Sarah provides a bespoke service to her clients and supports them through what can be a very emotional time in their life with compassion and common sense.

-Sarah joined Farnfields in 2002 and became a Partner and Head of the Family and Mediation Department in 2006.
-Fiona Thomas, the Managing Partner, has overall responsibility for the work of the firm, including the Family Department.
-Sarah’s responsibilities also include Staff Training and Development.
+Fiona Thomas, has overall responsibility for the work of the firm, including the Family Department.

 What a breath of fresh air!
 Completely different to the negative experience we had encountered previously.
 Sarah Jones took the time to listen to us both without bias.
 Although as parents we couldn’t agree on everything, with Sarah’s help we accepted the fact that there was no perfect scenario in a break up involving kids.
 Compromise is needed, in contrast to the negatives a court case brings, we were encouraged to think about the positives each of us had to offer our child and we worked together to come to an arrangement that best suited all of us.